 One of the meeting halls of ISUCRS 2022 scientific program is named as Zeugma.

 Cappadocia, one of the most amazing places on earth… With its valley, canyon, hills and unusual rock formation created as a result of the eroding rains and winds of thousands of years; whole area stands as natural open air museum.
-Some of the sightseeing places Pigeon Valley, Esentepe Open Air Museum, Paşabağlar, Avanos, Kaymaklı Underground, Sinasos Town and Three Graces in Urgup will be visited during the tour program.
+Pigeon Valley, Esentepe Open Air Museum, Paşabağlar, Avanos, Kaymaklı Underground, Sinasos Town and Three Graces in Urgup are the famous sites to be visited in Cappadocia.

 Perge – Side – Aspendos (Antalya)